StackVista/stackstate-docs/setup/agent/kubernetes.md

 {% endtabs %}
 {% endtab %}
 {% tab title="stackstate/cluster-agent chart (deprecated)" %}

+**Redeploy/upgrade with the old stackstate/cluster-agent chart**

 {% hint style="info" %}
 The `stackstate/cluster-agent` chart is being deprecated and will no longer be supported.
 {% endhint %}

+It is recommended that you [upgrade to the new `stackstate/stackstate-agent` chart](#upgrade-helm-chart).

-If you need to deploy the Agent using the old `stackstate/cluster-agent` chart, refer to the [StackState v5.0 documentation \(docs.stackstate.com/v/5.0/\)](https://docs.stackstate.com/v/5.0/setup/agent/kubernetes#install)
+If you need to redeploy the Agent using the old `stackstate/cluster-agent` chart, refer to the [StackState v5.0 documentation \(docs.stackstate.com/v/5.0/\)](https://docs.stackstate.com/v/5.0/setup/agent/kubernetes#install)

 {% endtab %}
 {% endtabs %}